Veridise/llzk-rs/README.md

 ## Usage

-Run `cargo doc -p llzk` to generate the API documentation of the rust API and you can visit check [LLZK's documentation](https://veridise.github.io/llzk-lib/) for more information about the IR itself.
+Run `cargo doc -p llzk` to generate the API documentation of the rust API and you can visit
+[LLZK's documentation](https://veridise.github.io/llzk-lib/) for more information about the IR itself.
 For the high-level usage of the bindings you can check the examples in `llzk/examples`.